-Second, each vaccinator was randomly assigned to either submit their allocation in advance of day 1 of the drive or on the morning of day 1.
-We term the first of these 'Advance' decisions and the second 'Immediate' decisions.
+of day 1 of the drive or on the morning of day 1.
+We refer to the first of these as 'Advance' decisions and the second as 'Immediate' decisions.
 The assignment to either the Advance or Immediate group was independent of the interest rate assignment.
 Section 2.4 describes the efforts taken to make everything else besides allocation timing equal between these conditions.

-Random assignment to Advance or Immediate choice and random assignment of R are both critical design elements for identifying discounting parameters of interest.
-In particular, we assume that individuals minimize the discounted costs of effort subject to the intertemporal budget constraint provided by their bonus contract.
+Random assignment to Advance or Immediate choice and random assignment of R are both critical design elements for identifying the discounting parameters of interest.
+We assume that individuals minimize the discounted costs of effort subject to the intertemporal budget constraint provided by their bonus contract.
 We make two further structural assumptions.
-First, we assume a stationary, power cost of effort function $c(v) = v^{\gamma}$, where v represents vaccinations performed on a given day and $\gamma > 1$ captures the convex costs of effort.
+First, we assume a stationary, power cost of effort function $c(v) = v^{\gamma}$ , where v represents vaccinations performed on a given day and $\gamma > 1$ captures the convex costs of effort.
 Second, we assume that individuals discount the future quasi-hyperbolically (Laibson, 1997; O'Donoghue and Rabin, 1999).
 Hence, the worker's disutility of effort can be written as